-Catherine Medalia Johannet Memorial Prize in Comparative Literature & Society
+Catherine Medalia Johannet Memorial Prizes in Comparative Literature & Society

 The Catherine Medalia Johannet Senior Thesis Prize Winners: